ivarref/spa-monkey/network-failures.md

 [//]: # (explain emphasis on before...)

-After this we simply wait and watch for TCP_INFO socket changes:
+After this we simply wait and watch for `TCP_INFO.tcpi_backoff` socket changes:
 ```
 0010 00:00:05 [INFO] Initial state for fd 152 {open? true,
  tcpi_rto 203333,